dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus-queues.md

 Follow the instructions [here](https://learn.microsoft.com/azure/service-bus-messaging/service-bus-quickstart-portal) on setting up Azure Service Bus Queues.

 {{% alert title="Note" color="primary" %}}
-Your queue must have the same name as the Topic you are publishing to with Dapr.
-E.g. if you are publishing to the pubsb "myPubsub" on the topic "orders" your queue must be named "orders".
+Your queue must have the same name as the topic you are publishing to with Dapr.
+For example, if you are publishing to the pub/sub `"myPubsub"` on the topic `"orders"`, your queue must be named `"orders"`.
 If you are using a shared access policy to connect to the queue, that policy must be able to "manage" the queue.
 To work with a dead-letter queue, the policy must live on the Service Bus Namespace that contains both the main queue and the dead-letter queue.
 {{% /alert %}}